raspberrypilearning/trained-vision-app/en/step_5.md

 python project.py
 ```

-You should replace `project.py` with whatever you call the file that your program is written in.
+You should replace `project.py` with the name of the file that your program is written in.
 --- /collapse ---

 --- collapse ---